Madison Keys: Playing style

 Keys uses her strong serve to dominate her service games.
 In 2016, she finished third in percentage of points won on serve behind only Serena Williams and Victoria Azarenka, among all players with at least ten tour-level matches.
 That same year, she also hit the third-most aces with 300, trailing Serena who had 324 and Plíšková who led the tour with 530.
-Keys could serve at more than 100 mph when she was 14, and was clocked at up to 126 mph on the road to her first WTA title in 2014.
+Keys could serve at more than 100 mph when she was 14, and was clocked at up to 126 mph on the road to her first WTA Tour title in 2014.
 Although that serve is not recognized because there was no official serve speed data at the tournament, the WTA has recorded her serving at 124 mph at the US Open, which was good for the fifth fastest serve in 2015.

 On multiple occasions, Keys has been recorded hitting groundstrokes at speeds that are comparable to, if not faster than the top men's tennis players.
 At the 2014 French Open, Keys had the fastest average groundstroke speed of any player at 78.9 mph.
 For comparison, Novak Djokovic had the fastest groundstrokes on the men's side with an average speed of 77.1 mph.
 The Game Insight Group analyzed Australian Open data over a five-year period from 2012 to 2016 and found that Keys had the second-fastest average forehand and backhand speeds of all players.
 Her 78.9 mph forehands trailed only Tomáš Berdych, and her 72.8 mph backhands trailed only Li Na.
 Out of just her fastest 1% of shots, Keys hit an average forehand at 97.1 mph, which was stronger than Lleyton Hewitt and close to David Ferrer.
 Her fastest backhands had an average of 90.0 mph, which was faster than that of Bernard Tomic and close to Nick Kyrgios, both of whom have a reputation for being able to hit powerful groundstrokes.